Text by CLOT Magazine

 Robert Lippok shared with us why he got interested in the app: Two of my interests came together with the field project.
 Gaming on one side.
 I`m not a gamer, but I see that there is so much new thinking coming out of this scene.
 I`ve just been to an Indie game fair in Berlin called A Maze.
 More and more is, gaming, art and literature merging together.
 With a gaming approach, you can rethink the narrative of a story, recombine music, work total different on art pieces and so on.

 Second is spatial music, as Wikipedia says, music in which the location and movement of sound sources are primary compositional parameters.
 I‘ve been working on many installations where the spectator was invited to move around the space and experience the changes inside the sonic field.
 And I’ve developed a musical interpretation of an architectural model for 4DSOUND with the American composer and journalist Peter Kirn.

-This highly complex sound system makes it possible to precisely position sound in space and move it.
+This highly complex sound system makes it possible to position sound in space and move it precisely.
 People could walk through our sonic model.
 All the installations I’ve made in the past have been stationary and needed a big technical effort and all kinds of preparation.
 FIELDS combines gaming and spatial composition in a most playful and also very important mobile way.
-When I’ve got the invitation to work for this software I said immediately yes because it was just something I was waiting for. “
+When I got the invitation to work for this software, I immediately said yes because it was just something I was waiting for. “

 With these two news apps Planeta is releasing, it feels more tangible where we are heading concerning sound composition; paradigms are changing, and these technologies will bring -as Robert Lippok thinks- a “snowstorm” of possibilities, many of these we still can’t even imagine.